Réf 0048 – Sophia Vari « Clytia » Bracelet, Pau Amarello Wood And Gold

-Sculptural bracelet called « Clytia » after the name of a Nymph from the myths and legends in ancient
+Sculptural bracelet called « Clytia » after the name of a Nymph from the Myths and Legends in ancient Greek Mythology.

 Edition of 8

 Pau Amarelo wood from Brazil – Gold 18K

 Price on request

 Sophia Vari is a Greek artist who lives and works in Monaco.
 Born in Athens in 1940, to a Greek father and a Hungarian mother, Sophia Vari spent part of her childhood in Greece and Switzerland.
 She studied in England and France (École des Beaux-Arts, Paris in 1958).
 It was there that she became acquainted with modern trends in sculpture, namely Cubism and Surrealism.

 Her work is an investigation of form and balance, strongly influenced by Mayan, Egyptian, Olmec, and Cycladic traditions as well as Ancient and Baroque aesthetics.